omerhac/obsedian-ml-knowledge/Computer Vision/Faster R-CNN.md

 - Object detection going towards real-time inference.
 (5FPS)
 - This architecture uses a Region Proposal Network (RPN) that uses shared image features with the classifier, thus drastically reducing running time while maintaining accuracy.
 - The main change from Fast R-CNN is the RPN.
-The classifier is actually a Fast R-CNN ontop an RoI pooling.
+The classifier is actually a Fast R-CNN ontop a [Region of Interest Pooling](Region%20of%20Interest%20Pooling.md) .

 General architecture:
 ![](Pasted%20image%2020210111131854.png)